axperez/SieveBenchmark/README.md

 3. `make clean all`
 4. Run with command line argument as n (number )
     * `./sieve n`
+    * Try n as 10^8 or 10^9 to push your CPU (may take a while to run depending on input size)

 ## Sieve Algorithm: